nyrhub/NyrHub/README.md

 - 📫 Discord: nyr2#5526
 - ⚡ Fun fact: I love garfield

-Currently learning blockchain development, machine learning and quantum (q#).
+Currently learning blockchain development and machine learning.

 If you want to take an order please add me on discord or do it via my portfolio (which is not yet available..) !
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=nyrhub"/> </p>